xsankar/TigerGraph-Graph-For-All/README.md

 6. Entity Resolution
  * Need to understand heavy spans & differentiate between Exchanges, Tumblers, Mixers - Add Vertex type based customized logic
  * Probably via highest measure of eigenvalue centrality

+## TigerGraph Feature Request
+1. Lots of object conversions because of restrictions in the object hierarchy
+   * <TG Feature Request> ListAccum<SetAccum<..
+Won’t work
+   * <TG Feature Request> Edges are not 1st class objects
+   * <TG Feature Request> HeapAccum<EDGE> (100, .date_time ASC) would be very helpful
+1. Fine grained temporals : No native support for Time Series or to unroll time
+   * <TG Feature Request> : Add Date Tree as an internal property
+   * <TG Feature Request> Feature Engineering for Graph Neural Networks
+     * I know it is a priority for TigerGraph product side

 ## Thanks for the opportunity, Enjoyed the journey a lot !!